Get instant quote

 What are the disadvantages of SLA 3D printing?

-• SLS parts have a grainy surface finish and internal porosity that may require post-processing if a smooth surface or water tightness is required.
+• Grainy surface finish & porosity: SLS parts often have a rough, grainy surface and internal porosity, which may require post-processing if a smooth finish or waterproofing is needed.

 SLS best practices

-Is SLS 3D printing right for your part or project?
-These are the rules of thumb:
+Is SLS 3D printing the right choice for your part or project?
+Here are some key rules of thumb to help guide your decision:

-• SLS can produce functional parts from a large range of engineering plastics—most commonly Nylon (PA12).
+• Material Versatility: SLS can produce functional parts using a wide range of engineering plastics, with Nylon (PA12) being the most common material.

-• SLS parts exhibit good mechanical properties and isotropic behavior.
-For components with special requirements, additive-filled PA powders are available.
+• Mechanical Properties: SLS parts exhibit strong mechanical properties and isotropic behavior, meaning they perform consistently in all directions.
+For components with special requirements (e.g., enhanced strength or thermal properties), additive-filled PA powders are available, such as carbon-fiber or glass-filled materials.

 CNC machining, 3D printing and sheet metal fabrication parts